socrathematics/ymath.io/content/calculus/limits/definition.md

 So, if $\delta$ was infinitesimally small, then $f(\delta)$ would pretty much equal that destination.

 Hence, we can substitute $\delta$ for some infinitesimally small value, and easily see what the function evaluates to.

+However, we must be careful: For example, we know that it's okay to divide by our nonzero , but how do we do it?
+How can we divide by an infinitesimally small number?